AshwinUnnikrishnan/Resort/README.md

 ---
 ## Future Scope
 - Docker Deployment is already present but slow, explore on that front.
-- Have feature where it show since when the chairs are free 1 min updates.
+- Have a feature where it shows, since when the chairs are free 1 min updates.
 - Check for other things overlapping the chair as well, instead of human and chair.
 - This is a generic video so the angle might not cover all the chairs correctly.